Overall Score 6.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

 Scoring IPX4, the JLab Go Air Pop's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-In comparison to the JLab Go Air Pop, Marshall Minor III have a rating of IPX4 meaning that
+Compared to the JLab Go Air Pop, Marshall Minor III have a rating of IPX4 meaning that

 we are not yet certain of their rating with solids (dust)